camelfantasy/hibike-euphonium-archive/README.md

 This application syncs the structure of a Google Drive folder and all image files to a MongoDB database, and renders it as a user-friendly viewing experience with search and image tag functions.
 More details are on the `/flask_app/templates/index.html` page.

+Note that this project is still in beta and will see frequent updates and ocassional bugs.

 ## Installation
 This guide assumes little programming or server management knowledge.
 Further customization will require some knowledge in programming and web design.